Syffe/docs/docs/source/actions/review.rst

    * - ``bot_account``
      - :ref:`data type template`
      -
-     - |essential plan tag| Mergify can impersonate a GitHub user to review a pull request.
+     - Mergify can impersonate a GitHub user to review a pull request.
        If no ``bot_account`` is set, Mergify will review the pull request itself.
    * - ``message``